-The site is already almost entirely within the Flood Zones.
-However, climate change may mean that in the future, what is currently considered Flood Zone 3a may become Functional Floodplain, and what is currently Flood Zone 2 may become Flood Zone 3a.
-Flood depths may also increase in the site.

-Climate change may increase the extent of surface water flooding in the future.
+Approximately two thirds of the site is in Flood Zone 2.
+However, climate change modelling shows that when the Higher Central and Upper End climate change allowances are applied to the 1% AEP event, flooding occurs withing the site.
+This suggests that in the future, what is currently considered Flood Zone 2 may become Flood Zone 3.
+Climate change may increase the extent and depth of surface water flooding in the future.